Skip to content

-To the original inhabitants, the Ho-Chunk People, the lake was known as Tee Wakącąk.
-This name conveys a profound reverence and spiritual significance of the lake and its surrounding bluffs.
+To the Ho-Chunk People, who have lived in this region for countless generations, the lake is known as Tee Wakącąk.
+This name conveys a profound reverence and spiritual significance for the lake and its surrounding bluffs.
 While difficult to fully capture in English, Tee Wakącąk describes the lake as a sacred place of extraordinary sanctity.
-For some, envisioning the lake as an ancient cathedral, a magnificent church, or other revered holy space is a helpful way to understand the significance of Tee Wakącąk, a name that went back hundreds if not thousands of years.
+For those unfamiliar with Ho-Chunk traditions, envisioning the lake as an ancient cathedral, a magnificent church, or other revered holy space helps understand the deep spiritual significance of Tee Wakącąk, a name and tradition that spans thousands of years.

-As tourism rose in the 1800s, alternate names like “Lake of the Two Hills” and “Wild Beauty Lake” were proposed, But the allure of the mysterious “Devil’s Lake” name has persisted to this day.
+As tourism grew in the 1800s, alternate names like “Lake of the Two Hills” and “Wild Beauty Lake” were proposed, but “Devil’s Lake” became the commonly used name.

 * Further Reading: Lange, Kenneth L. 1989.
 Ancient Rocks And Vanished Glaciers: Worzalla Publishing Company, Stevens Point, Wisconsin.